-Lupus is a chronic autoimmune disease characterized by chronic inflammation causing pain, fatigue, swelling, skin lesions, joint stiffness, and adverse health effects that can impact the heart, lungs, blood cells, kidneys, and/or brain.
+Lupus is a chronic autoimmune disease affecting about 1.5 million Americans, with an estimated 16,000 newly diagnosed each year.
+It is characterized by chronic inflammation causing pain, fatigue, swelling, skin lesions, joint stiffness, and adverse health effects that can impact the heart, lungs, blood cells, kidneys, and/or brain.
 The inflammation can lead to organ damage that occurs when the body’s immune system attacks its own tissues.

 The most common form of lupus is systemic lupus erythematosus (SLE).
 The chronic inflammation associated with SLE can occur in many different tissues and organs, leading to different types of presentations and making it challenging to diagnose.
 Systemic lupus can affect the skin, brain, eyes, mouth, lungs, heart, kidneys, intestines, and joints.
 If lupus is limited to the skin, it’s known as cutaneous lupus.

 Anyone at any age can acquire the disease, though most lupus patients are women between the ages of 15 and 44.
 Currently, there is no cure for lupus, but treatment can help control the autoimmune response and reduce symptoms.

 A definitive diagnosis of lupus can take years, and it's often based on a fluctuating pattern of clinical symptoms, like skin rashes and joint pain.
 Lupus is often diagnosed using an anti-nuclear antibody blood test (ANA), which identifies autoantibodies that attack your body's own tissues and cells.
 Taken together, the symptoms and diagnostic tests help point to a diagnosis of lupus.